parinp/CarND-LaneLines-P1/README.md

 :-------------------------:|:-------------------------:
 ![](readme_files/hsl.png)  |  ![](readme_files/hsv.png)

 The two color spaces I chose to use were HSV and HSL Color space.
-I chose these 2 particularly because I noticed that **yellow lines** are displayed clearer in HSV format and **white lines** are displayed clearer in HSL format when compared with RBG format.
-This can be seen from the picture below.
+I chose these 2 particularly because in these 2 colors spaces, the respective colors will be easier to isolate than in RGB.

+As seen in the image, for **HSL colors** the *hue* and *saturation* cover all ranges of colors, but *lightness* factor contributes to how dark that color represents.
+This made it easy to just filter white lines based on the *lightness* factor.

+As for **HSV colors**, as seen in the image, the yellow portion is bound to a small range in the *hue* and a larger part of *saturation* and *value* where having a large range dictates the different shades of yellow.
+This is done so because yellow migth have different shades in an image and we want to correctly isolate the color.

+The resutls can be seen below.

 ![Color Space0](readme_files/Color_Space0.png)
 ![Color Space1](readme_files/Color_Space1.png)